sush09007/XE_Currency/README.md

 The XE Currency Data API is a REST-ful (or REST-like, depending how strictly you interpret REST) web-services API.

-As of now only Insert in Db works.Work on update id going on.

 Please ensure you have config.json file to run the project.

-1. Add file config.json at root
+1. # Add file config.json
 2. {
     "xe_account": {
        "xe_url": "https://xecdapi.xe.com/v1/convert_from.json/",